hippopotamus-prime/prison/pris-ed/README.md

 ## Free Software
-Pris-Ed is free software as described by the GNU General Public License (v2).
-See LICENSE for details.
+Pris-Ed is free software as described by the GNU General Public License (v3).
+See LICENSE.md in the top-level directory for details.

 ## Usage
 Essentially, Pris-Ed works like a paint program.
 Left-clicking